GDI-foundation/GDI.foundation/mission/README.md

 The GDI foundation is a non-profit organization founded in 2015 in The Hague, The Netherlands, by Victor Gevers and Vincent Toms.

-The committee has a sworn oath under the international humanitarian law to protect the life and dignity of anyone online which is at risk.
+The committee has a sworn oath under the international humanitarian law to protect the life and dignity of anyone online who is at risk.

 **Humanity**